darkrelics/eidolon-engine/documentation/incremental-design.md

 This document provides the technical design specifications for implementing the Incremental Game component of the Eidolon Engine.
 It details the system architecture, data flows, API specifications, and integration patterns required to deliver a timer-based story progression system that seamlessly integrates with the existing MUD infrastructure using a simplified serverless approach.

+### 1.1 Key Design Updates

+The incremental system now implements a front-loaded processing architecture with the following major changes:

+1. **Pre-calculated Outcomes**: All segment outcomes are calculated when the segment starts, stored in the ActiveSegments table, and simply applied when the timer expires.

+2. **Enhanced ActiveSegments Table**: New fields include ProcessedAt, ProcessingStatus, ClientEvents, CharacterUpdates, and DefaultStatus to support front-loaded processing.

+3. **Split History Tables**: The History table is now divided into StoryHistory (for overall story tracking) and SegmentHistory (for detailed segment progression).

+4. **No TTL Fields**: All TTL fields have been removed from the design as segment cleanup is handled by the polling process.

+5. **DefaultStatus Field**: All segment definitions now include a DefaultStatus field for consistent UI display.

 ## 2. System Architecture Overview

 ### 2.1 High-Level Architecture